Christmas Traditions in Montenegro

 "Christmas is a family holiday and is celebrated within the family circle.
 It is believed that on that day, all those who have been in quarrels and disputes, should forgive and reconcile."

 CATHOLIC CHRISTMAS TRADITIONS

 For Roman Catholic Christians, Christmas is also preceded by the 40-day xerophagy.
-The journey of the Magi, from the East, lasted for 40 days, and so much lasts the Christmas fast, which ends with the beginning of the Christmas celebration on the 25th of December, which do not differ very much from the Orthodox Christmas Celebrations, here in Montenegro.
-As the most joyful holiday, Catholics celebrate Christmas with friends and family, organising family dinners where they enjoy the savoury food and exchange gifts.
-On Christmas Eve they come to bow at the improvised Christmas tree cribs in the temples; this custom is a remembrance of the gift of the Magi to baby Jesus, who according to tradition, arrived in Bethlehem following the brightest star that stopped precisely above the cave of his birth.
-Symbols of the Christmas celebration of the Roman Catholic are the cribs in which Christ was born, an everlasting green Christmas tree and an advent wreath.
-The Catholic Church serves the Holly Mass at midnight between 24th and 25th of December.
+The journey of the Magi from the East, lasted for 40 days, the same as the Christmas fast lasts, which ends with the beginning of the Christmas celebration on December 25th, which do not differ very much from the Orthodox Christmas Celebrations here in Montenegro.
+The most joyful holiday, Catholics celebrate with friends and family, organising family dinners and enjoying savoury food while exchanging gifts.